W Idioms

 - never

-The man said that he would come to the office party when hell freezes over.
+The man said that he would only come to the office party when hell freezes over.

 - when one really thinks about something

-When it comes right down to it, I don't think that you should quit your job.
+When it comes right down to it, I do not think that I should quit my job.

 when it comes to (something)

-When it comes to sports, my friend is a very knowledgeable person.
+When it comes to sports, my friend knows a lot.

 when least expected

-When least expected the secretary always asks for time off from work.
+When least expected, the man asked for a holiday from work.

 when one is good and ready